diogolmenezes/simple-node-framework/README.md

 // creating user
 authorization.createUser(user, password, 'api-canais')

+// RESULT: Now you can do node create-user.js youruser yourpassword
 ```

 To protect your route with basic authorization you have to use the authorization middleware.